cryptfolionz/api/README.md

 }
 ```

-In this response, `try_again_at` gives a time that you can reasonably expect the result should be available, so that you don't have to continually poll the endpoint until the result is loaded.
+In this response, `try_again_at` gives a time that you can reasonably expect the result should be available, so that you don't have to continually poll the endpoint until the result is ready.

 # TODO